-Of all the dangers a traveler faces as they see the world, earthquakes may be among the most violent and critical.
-Without warning or reason, earthquakes can suddenly strike, creating massive amounts of damage and threatening lives in their wake.
-Analysis shows earthquakes account for the second largest natural disaster threat in the world, threatening up to 283 million people around the world.
+Of all the dangers a traveler faces as they see the world, earthquakes may be among the most violent.
+Without warning, earthquakes create massive amounts of damage and threaten lives in their wake.
+Analysis shows earthquakes account for the second largest natural disaster threat in the world, with up to 283 million people around the world at risk.
 Moreover, several popular tourist destinations live under the constant threat of earthquakes, including California, Japan, and Indonesia.

 While these locations are more likely to suffer damage from an earthquake, history has shown the damaging effects can take place anywhere.
 In 2015, a massive earthquake struck Nepal, killing hundreds and displacing many more.
 In 2016, a major earthquake in Ecuador left as many as 600 dead and over 2,500 injured.